-Dimensionless melt pool geometries are shown in Fig.5 for the case of $\overline{T}m = 0.5$ .
-With the parameters previously specified, this corresponds to a beam power of Q = 2013 W, which is more typical of large-scale processes.
+Dimensionless melt pool geometries are shown in Fig. 5 for the case of $\overline{T}m = 0.1$.
+With the parameters previously specified, this corresponds to a beam power of Q = 9332 W, which is within the range of high powers used in large-scale processes.
 Compared to the near-circular cross sections of the small-scale melt pools, the large-scale melt pools have an elongated, surf board-type shape.
 As the melt pool approaches the free-edge the size does not observably change.
 This is because the trailing edge of the melt pool is so far away from the free-edge that the insulated condition has little effect on the overall melt pool geometry.
-That said, it is expected that the melt pool geometry would be affected if the beam were to reach and subsequently return from the free-edge, which is a subject of ongoing investigation.
 The dimensionless cooling rate and thermal gradient for the large-scale process can be seen in Fig. 6.
-As shown in the figure, both the cooling rate and thermal gradient are insensitive to the free-edge, which is consistent with the negligible change in melt pool geometries shown in Fig.5.
+As shown in the figure, both the cooling rate and thermal gradient are insensitive to the beam approaching the free-edge, which is consistent with the negligible change in melt pool geometries shown in Fig. 5.